FedeDP/libmodule/docs/src/modules.rst

   :param ret: ret >= 0 and MOD_OK returned -> number of dispatched messages. ret >= 0 and MOD_ERR returned -> loop has been quitted by a modules_quit() code, thus it returns quit_code.
 Ret < 0 and MOD_ERR returned: an error happened.
   :type ctx_name: :c:type:`const char *`
   :type ret: :c:type:`int *`

+.. c:function:: modules_ctx_dump()

+  Dump context info.
+Diagnostic API.
+Output explanation:
+  * Q -> "Quit", L -> "Looping", M -> "Max Events"

+.. c:function:: module_load(ctx_name, path)

+  Attaches a new module from a .so file to ctx_name context.
+If module has a different context, this will be an error.

+  :param path: shared object path.
+  :param ctx_name: module's context name.
+  :type path: :c:type:`const char *`
+  :type ctx_name: :c:type:`const char *`

+.. c:function:: module_unload(ctx_name, path)

+  Detaches a module loaded from a .so file.
+If module was loaded in a different context, MOD_NO_MOD will be returned.

+  :param path: shared object path.
+  :type path: :c:type:`const char *`